 - A professionally managed recruiting and HR organization that builds and maintains long-term career plans for employees.
 This is especially important as you grow the team

-- Experience in managing team size of at least 2x than you plan to get from them as an output of BOT contract.
+- Experience in managing team size of at least 2x than you plan to get from them as an output of the BOT contract.

 An important caveat: Think twice before you sign up with big outsourcing mega-vendors.
 They generally manage contracts with hundreds of staffers for clients and projects substantially larger than yours.
 There’s a real risk that a mega-vendor deprioritizes you in favor of new and lucrative business opportunities — right in the middle of your contract.